alexharri/website/posts/webgl-gradients.md

 ## Simplex noise

-[Simplex noise][simplex_noise] is a family of $n$-dimensional gradient noise functions designed by [Ken Perlin][ken_perlin], the inventor of "classic" [Perlin noise][perlin_noise].
-Simplex noise was designed to address some of the [drawbacks][perlin_drawbacks] of Perlin noise.
+[Simplex noise][simplex_noise] is a family of $n$-dimensional gradient noise functions developed by [Ken Perlin][ken_perlin].

+<SmallNote label="">Ken first introduced "classic" [Perlin noise][perlin_noise] in 1983 and later created Simplex noise in 2001 to address some of the [drawbacks][perlin_drawbacks] of Perlin noise.</SmallNote>

 [simplex_noise]: https://en.wikipedia.org/wiki/Simplex_noise
 [perlin_noise]: https://en.wikipedia.org/wiki/Perlin_noise
 [ken_perlin]: https://en.wikipedia.org/wiki/Ken_Perlin
 [perlin_drawbacks]: https://noiseposti.ng/posts/2022-01-16-The-Perlin-Problem-Moving-Past-Square-Noise.html

 The dimensionality of a simplex noise function refers to how many numeric input values the function takes (the 2D simplex noise function takes two numeric arguments, the 3D function takes three).
-However, all simplex noise functions return a single numeric value between $-1$ and $1$.
+All simplex noise functions return a single numeric value between $-1$ and $1$.

 2D simplex noise is frequently used, for example, to [procedurally generate terrain][generate_terrain] in video games.
 Here's an example texture created using 2D simplex noise that could be used as a height map: